giorgiosironi/docker-tutorial/README.md

 ## 4. Volumes

 `docker run -it -v $(pwd):/code elifesciences/hello /bin/bash` will run a container where the current folder is mounted as a volume.
-Incidentally, it means the volume's content will persist beyond the lifetime of the container.
+Incidentally, it also means the volume's content will persist beyond the lifetime of the container.

 `mount | grep /code` will show the mount point.